 Rheumatoid arthritis: Eight top myths

-Rheumatoid arthritis (RA) affects around 400,000 people in the UK, but there is still misunderstanding and misconceptions about this common and severe joint condition.
+Rheumatoid arthritis (RA) is relatively common but there is still misunderstanding and misconceptions about this joint condition.

 Arthritis is common, and rheumatoid arthritis often gets confused with the other kinds of arthritis in people's minds.